ESG Topics A-Z

 To PepsiCo:

-PepsiCo subsidiaries manufacture and sell baby food in Russia, Ukraine and Central Asia.
+PepsiCo manufactures and sells baby food in Russia, Ukraine, Central Asia and southern Africa.
 Through our baby foods portfolio, we aim to promote safe and adequate nutrition for infants and young children.
 We understand that our consumers and other stakeholders expect our marketing of these products not to interfere with or discourage optimal breastfeeding.
-We are committed to ensuring that we market these products responsibly and support breastfeeding as the best type of nutrition in the first six months of life.
+We strive to ensure that we market these products responsibly and support breastfeeding as the best type of nutrition in the first six months of life.

 To the World: